Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Simulations

 \section{Simulations}

-We investigate our theoretical results with numerical experiments on symmetric linear and nonlinear operators in Sections \ref{sec:lin_operator_exp} and \ref{sec:TME_experiments} respectively.
-Our numerical experiments provide empirical support for our theoretical results and demonstrate the effectiveness of Anderson acceleration for Tyler's M-estimation.
+We investigated our theoretical results with numerical experiments on symmetric linear and nonlinear operators in Sections~\ref{sec:lin_operator_exp} and \ref{sec:TME_experiments} respectively\footnote{Code available at: \href{https://github.com/GarnerOpt/Improved-Convergence-Factor-of-Windowed-AA.git}{https://github.com/GarnerOpt/Improved-Convergence-Factor-of-Windowed-AA.git}}.
+We also compared and discussed three different variants of AA in Section~\ref{sec:compare} for TME.
+Our numerical experiments provide empirical support for our theoretical results and demonstrate the exciting effectiveness of AA(m) for TME.